 Is the lightened trigger spring necessary?

 While not required, it complements the Victory trigger perfectly.
-Shooters on RimfireCentral and Reddit consistently describe the combination as “transformative” for the TX22’s feel and control.
+Shooters on RimfireCentral and Reddit consistently describe the combination as “way better” for the TX22’s feel and control.

 Does the Eagle’s Talon extractor improve reliability?